EvaMaeRey/ggplot2-extension-cookbook/README.md

 ![](man/figures/unnamed-chunk-40-1.png)<!-- -->

-### Step 1. compute 🚧 *want to see if xmin, xmax columns can be added within compute using ggplot2 function; more to figure out with CRSs*
+### Step 1. compute 🚧 *want to see if xmin, xmax columns can be added within compute using ggplot2 function*

 #### Prestep.
 Prepare reference sf dataframe